A tempting mix of commercial, competition and public law work is on offer at this most prestigious of sets.

 "I've become so much better at advocacy."

 “If we all meet the standard, we're all kept on.
 If none of us do, none of us are.
 So there's no sense of competition among pupils.”
-In 2016, two of four gained tenancy.
+In 2017, two of three gained tenancy.